 UM decisions are made in a timely manner to accommodate the clinical urgency of the situation and to minimize any disruption in the provision of health care.
-Established timelines are in place for practitioners to notify the Plan of a service request and for the Plan to make UM decisions and subsequent notifications to the member and practitioner.
+Established timelines are in place for practitionerproviders to notify the Plan of a service request and for the Plan to make UM decisions and subsequent notifications to the member and practitionerprovider.
+The Plan regularly monitors and reports on timeliness of UM decision making.

-For all pre-scheduled services requiring prior authorization, the provider must notify the Plan within seven (7) days prior to the requested service date.
-Facilities are required to notify the Plan of all inpatient admissions and long-term care facility admissions within one (1) business day following the admission.
+For all pre-scheduled services requiring prior authorization, the provider must notify the Plan within seven (7) days prior to the requested service date or as soon as the need for service is identified.
+Facilities are required to notify the Plan of all inpatient admissions, residential admissions and long-term care facility admissions within one (1) business day following the admission.
 Prior authorization is never required for emergent care services.
 Once the member's emergency medical condition is stabilized, notification of hospital admission or authorization for follow-up care is required as stated above.
-(RFP 8.5.4.2)
+(RFP-Emergency Contract 8.5.4.2)

-The Plan will make determinations for standard, non-urgent, pre-service prior authorization requests within two (2) business days of receiving the needed clinical information, but no later than fourteen (14) calendar days of receipt of the request.
-A determination for urgent preservice care (expedited prior authorization) will be issued within 72 hours of receiving the request for service.
-The Plan will make determinations for urgent concurrent, expedited continued stay and/or post stabilization review within the lesser of two (2) business days (RFP 8.5.1.2) or three (3) calendar days (current NCQA standards) of receiving the request for needed clinical information.
+The Plan will make determinations for standard, non-urgent, pre-service prior authorization requests within two (2) business days of receiving the needed clinical information, but no later than fourteen (14) calendar days of receipt of the request with the exception for CPST and PSR services for which the standard for determination is within five calendar days of obtaining appropriate medical information. -A determination for urgent pre-service care (expedited prior authorization) will be issued within 72 hours of receiving the request for service.
+The Plan will make determinations for urgent concurrent, expedited continued stay and/or post stabilization review within the lesser of two (2) business days (RFP 8.5.1.2), not to exceed or three (3) calendar days (current NCQA standards) of receiving the request for needed clinical information.
 The Plan will make determinations for standard, non-urgent, preservice prior authorization requests within fourteen (14) calendar days of receipt of the request.
 A request made while a member is in the process of receiving care is considered to be an urgent concurrent request if the care requested meets the definition of urgent, even if the earlier care was not previously approved by the Plan.
 If the request does not meet the definition of urgent care, the request may be handled as a new request and decided within the timeframe appropriate for the type of decision (i.e., pre-service and post service).
-(RFP 8.5.1.1 - 8.5.3.2)
+(RFP Emergency Contract 8.5.1.1 & 8.5.1.2,)-8.5.3.2)